bloombergindustry/fishtank-vue/src/components/FishTankLoaderContent.md

 The Content Loader component is a fully customizable animated svg placeholder for loading content.
 It comes ready to use with 13 pre-made themes with customizable props such as colors, animation speeds, heights, and widths.
 In addition to the pre-made themes, users have the option to fully customize their own content loader and use it to create unique svg loaders by adding their own custom shapes.

+Below is a list of the Content Loader's different themes and how to call them using the ```theme``` property.

-See [Usage](#usage) for steps on how to enable button components for usage in your template.
-The following sub-sections describe each of the content loader component's themes, how to customize your own theme, and the component's props.
+_See [Usage](#usage) for steps on how to enable button components for usage in your template.
+The following sub-sections describe each of the content loader component's themes, how to customize your own theme, and the component's props._

-See [Props](#the-content-loaders-props) to see all the available props for the content loader component.
+_See [Props](#the-content-loaders-props) to see all the available props for the content loader component._

 &nbsp;